Music lovers, thrill seekers, conversationalists, pornographers, smut peddlers, all of you out there here are the EIB network.

 I don't really know who else got it.

-Maybe the NSA, maybe Vladimir Putin, who knows who got it.
+Maybe the NSA, maybe Vladimir Putin, who knows who got it?

-Edward Snowden, on his way to Venezuela, they granted him asylum down there.
+They granted him asylum down there.

-And there was a Twitter back and forth between the political writer and Mr. Z. And Dylan Byers tweeted, what's your reaction to the New York Times charge that your Magna Carta holy grail rollout was invasive in its surveillance of your fans?
+And Dylan Byers tweeted, what's your reaction to the New York Times charge that your Magna Carta Holy Grail rollout was invasive in its surveillance of your fans?

-And Mr. Carter, Mr. Z tweeted back, quote, sucks, must do better.
+And Mr. Carter, Mr. Z, tweeted back, quote, sucks, must do better.

-Sucks, spelled S U X. Sucks must do better.
+Sucks, must do better.

-Now that's that's the backstory.
+Now, that's the backstory.

-There sucks must do better.
+Sucks, must do better.

-Sucks must do.
+Sucks, must do.

-But that that's that's not the the that's not my point here.
+But that's not my point here.

-Jay-Z and this new Magna Carta holy grail, the lyrics on some of the tunes here, I can't read to you.
+Jay-Z and this new Magna Carta Holy Grail, the lyrics on some of the tunes here, I can't read to you.

 And I got a couple of notes about this from people because Walmart is playing the song in certain stores with the lyrics unedited.